-During the years ended December 31, 2020 and 2019, the Company spent \$1,177,282 and \$1,737,385, respectively, on research and development activities.
+During the years ended December 31, 2021 and 2020, the Company spent \$1,129,957 and \$1,177,282, respectively, on research and development activities.
 Telkonet continues to invest in research & development to maintain and grow our competitive differentiation and customer value.

-Key initiatives for 2021 include:
+Key initiatives for 2022 include:

-- · expanding our Rhapsody product line to include a new HVAC Controller that supports WIFI, BLE and Zigbee, - growing our Rhapsody platform with new software and providing interfaces to property management systems and door lock systems, - enhancing our current EcoSmart products with new wireless capabilities to communicate with additional hospitality vendors, and - building on the core pieces of the Rhapsody platform to continue the expanding deployments further into our core markets.
+- developing a new Rhapsody thermostat based on the popular ecoSmart EcoInsight thermostat to help contain costs caused by the global chip shortages, work with VDA on product design changes to allow for easier global manufacturing and reduction in tariff expenses, add more global product certifications for opening additional markets, - growing our Rhapsody platform with new software and providing interfaces to property management systems and door lock systems, - enhancing our current EcoSmart products with new wireless capabilities to communicate with additional hospitality vendors, and - · building on the core pieces of the Rhapsody platform to continue the expanding deployments further into our core markets.